 Things to do in Lisbon

-Now, another must thing to do in Lisbon, more specifically at Belém neighbourhood, is to eat the Pastéis de Nata, which there are called by their original name, Pastéis de Belém.
+Now, another must thing to do in Lisbon, more specifically at Belém neighborhood, is to eat the Pastéis de Nata, which there are called by their original name, Pastéis de Belém.

 In Alfama, walk through the alleys of the region and enjoy the beautiful view, up and down through small stairs and slopes.